-March 24 to May 5, 2014

-An online course organized by:

-The Environmental Leadership and Training Initiative (ELTI)
+July 7 to August 18, 2014 An online course organized by: The Environmental Leadership and Training Initiative (ELTI)

-Background: In Brazil and Latin America as a whole, tropical forests and the variety of environmental services they provide are being lost as drivers of deforestation and degradtion lead to alternative land-uses.
-As the damaging effects of deforestation are being observed, there has also been increasing interest in the conservation and restoration of tropical forests.
-The momentum for tropical forest restoration in Brazil can exemplified by the legal incentives included in Brazil's Forest Code, the formation of the Atlantic Forest Restoration Pact, and the leadership of many national and international organizations in promoting forest restoration in the country.
+Background: In Latin America and worldwide, tropical forests are rapidly disappearing and, along with them, a variety of environmental services that maintain the diversity of life on this planet are being lost.
+As the damaging effects of deforestation are being observed on global and local scales, there has also been increasing interest in the conservation and restoration of tropical forests.
 However, many restoration projects fail over time because the species and methods employed do not match the biophysical and social conditions of the restoration site.
-Understanding the ecological processes that relate to forest functioning can guide decision-making and the development of strategies for effective forest restoration and sustainable land management.
+Understanding the ecological processes that relate to forest functioning and the sociopolitical dynamics that affect decision-making can guide the development of strategies for effective forest restoration and sustainable land management.